jfrnx/im_interview_task/README.md

 TODO:
 -
 - Split reusable code into modules and split the config variables to only be accessed by the code that uses them
-- Implement GCS utility methods for connecting to a bucket with an access account
+- Implement GCS utility methods for connecting to a bucket with a service account
 - Extend unit test coverage
 - Move logging config to separate config file
 - Improve error handling